-- 1 Development should not result in a loss of, or harm to: - the significant views from the canal as identified on the map within this policy, and - the significant views from footpaths as identified in policy B2 - 2 Hedgerows, mature trees (individual or copses) and ancient woodland are valued and should be preserved and retained as part of otherwise acceptable new developments. - 3 Any new electricity cables required for new development should be buried, with no new pylons to be added to the Winchfield landscape.
+- 1 Development should not result in a loss of, or harm to, the significant views from the canal as identified on the map within this policy. - 2 Hedgerows, mature trees (individual or copses) and ancient woodland are valued and should be preserved and retained as part of otherwise acceptable new developments.